You’ve likely heard that you should be getting more omega-3’s into your diet. But what are they, and why should you pay any attention to them?

 “Our intake of omega-6s is the highest it has ever been in the history of mankind because we consume large amounts of omega-6 oils like soybean oil and sunflower oil from packaged foods and eating out.
-Most Americans consume a ratio of 20:1 omega-6s to omega-3s, and medical professions suggest this ratio be between 1:0 and 4:1.
-This is why so many people in America are inflamed, overweight, and sick.” explains Functional Medicine dietitian, Taylor Stolt.
+Most Americans consume a ratio of 20:1 omega-6s to omega-3s, and medical professionals suggest this ratio be between 1:1 and 4:1.
+This is why so many people in America are inflamed, overweight, and sick.” explains Functional Medicine Dietitian, Taylor Stolt.

 Consuming enough omega-3s and decreasing our omega-6 intake from processed vegetable oils can help combat inflammation, improve heart health, boost brain power, balance hormones, and more.